Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Finish: The finish, which is similar to end note, is the sensation of flavors your palate experiences long after you have already enjoyed and swallowed the wine.

-First Growths: Term for the top Bordeaux wines, as defined by the 1855 Classification.
+First Growths: Term for the absolute top Bordeaux wines, as defined by the French Government in the official 1855 Classification of Bordeaux wine.

-Flabby: Flabby wines are low in acidity and lie there in still in your mouth.
+Flabby: Flabby wines are low in acidity and lie there in your mouth.
 They are heavy and not fun to taste.

 Fleshy: Fleshy wines are full bodied concentrated and round or opulent textures.